gdalsanto/aspl-polito-2020/README.md

 - [Course description](https://didattica.polito.it/pls/portal30/gap.pkg_guide.viewGap?p_cod_ins=01TUMLP)
 ### About the repository
 The repository stores the assignments relative to the class that were part of the final evaluation.
 These are divided into 7 topics:
-1. Introduction to signals and sampling
+1. Introduction to Signals and Sampling
 2. Signal Correlation
 3. Spectrum Analysis
 4. Digital Filtering